Surisai/DSAFileLearning/finalAnswer.md

 ## 4. Can you binary search a sorted linked list?

 Not efficiently.
 Binary search needs direct access to the middle element, but linked lists require traversal from the head, resulting in **O(n)** time instead of **O(log n)**.
+Short answer:
+No, you cannot efficiently perform binary search on a sorted singly linked list.

+Explanation:
+Binary search requires random access to the middle element of the data structure to divide the search space in half at each step.
+In an array, accessing the middle element is O(1) because of direct indexing.

+However, a linked list (even if sorted) does not support random access — to get to the middle element, you must traverse from the head node, which takes O(n) time.
+So each step of the binary search takes O(n), making the overall search O(n log n), which is worse than a simple linear search O(n).

+A Binary Search Tree (BST) is a different data structure that provides a linked structure allowing binary search-like behavior because it branches left or right based on value comparisons.
+But a simple sorted linked list is linear and cannot support this efficiently.

 ---